UnderwaterOwlbear/underwaterowlbear.github.io/_posts/2024-09-29-rangers-a-history-1.md

 ## OD&D - The Strategic Review, Vol. 1, No. 2, Summer 1975

 It's not surprising to me that Tolkienesque rangers are a strong enough archetype that nerds immediately started mailing in to TSR with their own overpowered homebrews for *OD&D*.
+This class was submitted to the *TSR* newsletter by Joe Fischer.

 ![](/assets/img/odd-ranger-1.png)